spywhere/plug.nvim/README.md

 -- depends on how you pick your setup, you can just pass the configurations --   table to the setup / begin call
 {
-  -- plugin installation directory, this will be passed to vim-plug begin --   call.
-Default to the vim-plug default location. plugin_dir = nil,
+  -- plugin installation directory, this will be passed to relevant plugin --   directory configuration option for the backend.
+Default to the default --   location of the plugin manager backend. plugin_dir = nil,
   -- a delay in milliseconds before loading a lazy loaded plugins lazy_delay = 100,